Nemanja MaticSerbian Footballer

 Matic anchored Chelsea FC’s midfield alongside 2016 summer signing N’Golo Kante under Conte to help the Blues bounce back from a tricky start to the Italian’s first season.

 He was a vital member of the Blues team as Chelsea FC racked up 13 successive Premier League victories to pull clear at the top of the table.

 Matic scored a brilliant long-range strike to help Chelsea FC ease to a 4-2 win over Tottenham Hotspur at Wembley in April 2017.

-Nemanja won his second Premier League title after the west London side finished seven points clear of their closest challengers Tottenham.
+Nemanja won his second Premier League title after the south west London side finished seven points clear of their closest challengers Tottenham.